huggingface/transformers/docs/source/index.rst

   and a glossary.
 - **USING 🤗 TRANSFORMERS** contains general tutorials on how to use the library.
 - **ADVANCED GUIDES** contains more advanced guides that are more specific to a given script or part of the library.
-- **RESEARCH** focuses on tutorials that have less to do with how to use the library but more about general resarch in transformers model
+- **RESEARCH** focuses on tutorials that have less to do with how to use the library but more about general research in transformers model
 - The three last section contain the documentation of each public class and function, grouped in:

     - **MAIN CLASSES** for the main classes exposing the important APIs of the library.
     - **MODELS** for the classes and functions related to each model implemented in the library.
     - **INTERNAL HELPERS** for the classes and functions we use internally.